 Airbus Americas subsidiary Metron Aviation, based in Ashburn, Virginia, provides advanced Air Traffic Management production and services to the global aviation industry.

-Airbus Aerial in Atlanta, Georgia was launched in May 2017 as a drone services start-up.
-The company unites small drone technology, high-altitude unmanned aircraft satellite infrastructure and analytics software to help commercial customers solve a range of problems.
+Airbus Aerial in Atlanta, Georgia was launched in May 2017 as an aerial services start-up.
+The company unites imagery from unmanned and manned aircraft and from the Airbus constellation of satellites with analytics and machine learning, through a cloud-based software platform to help commercial customers solve a range of problems.

 A3 (“A Cubed”) in Silicon Valley, California was launched in 2015 to disrupt Airbus and the industry.
 The business currently offers three primary products: Vahana is a vertical take-off and landing (VTOL) vehicle; Voom is an on-demand helicopter service for urban areas; and Transpose is a modularized aircraft cabin system design to minimize cost and transition time when refreshing commercial aircraft interiors.